MahxNotes/Learner-Interface/User Cognitive Interface Styles.md

 Using alphabetically arranged and/or heiarchical tree structures for organizing long term storage of filed information is probably easiest for most people under the present user interface conditions.

-but they tend to interfere with original creative thinking and research,
+# but they tend to interfere with original creative thinking and research,

 For someone with an organic learning style, a global orientation and using associative processing, to be creative and to generate original thinking means to be learing style true and consistent.
 Trying to use productivity apps and organizational methods that are designed on sequential, reductionist, principles not only does not help or support organic creative and original thought, it hinders it.

-(even while they can work with innovation and adaptations of pre-existing ideas).
+# (even while they can work with innovation and adaptations of pre-existing ideas).

-Sequential orientations can, however, naturally produce adaptive, innovative thought, where the foundational concepts and designs are already a given.
+Sequential orientations and applications and functions designed on the principle of sequential orientations can, however, naturally allow or support one to produce adaptive, innovative thought, where the foundational concepts and designs are already a given.